Chinese ATV Won’t Start – Troubleshooting Guide

 Note that this post covers the most common causes to look into when your Chinese ATV does not want to start.
 The list of possible causes is almost endless.
 If you do not find a solution to the problem in this post, please refer to our more in-depth ATV won’t start troubleshooting guide

-If you at any point feel that you’re stepping outside your mechanical comfort zone, your best bet is to take the bike to the dealer for further investigation and assistance.
+If you feel you’re stepping outside your mechanical comfort zone, your best bet is to take the bike to the dealer for further investigation and assistance.

 When the Engine Does Not Turn